Azure-Samples/ms-identity-javascript-angular-tutorial/4-Deployment/README.md

 ## Overview

-This sample demonstrates how to deploy a React single-page application (SPA) coupled with a Node.js web API to **Azure Cloud** using [Azure Storage](https://docs.microsoft.com/azure/storage/blobs/) and [Azure App Service](https://docs.microsoft.com/azure/app-service/), respectively.
+This sample demonstrates how to deploy an Angular single-page application (SPA) coupled with a .NET Core web API to **Azure Cloud** using [Azure Storage](https://docs.microsoft.com/azure/storage/blobs/) and [Azure App Service](https://docs.microsoft.com/azure/app-service/), respectively.
+To do so, we will use the [same code sample from Chapter 3](../3-Authorization-II/1-call-api).

-Azure Storage provides a low cost static website hosting alternative.
-However, these static websites do not have advanced routing capabilities.
-As such, [the React SPA in this tutorial](./SPA) does not have a router component.

-For React applications with routing support, you can use [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/) instead.
-See [Static Web App Deployment](../2-deploy-static/README.md) in the next section.

 ## Scenario

-1. The client application uses **MSAL React** to sign-in a user and obtain a JWT **Access Token** from **Azure AD**.
+1. The client application uses **MSAL Angular** to sign-in a user and obtain a JWT **Access Token** from **Azure AD**.
 1. The **Access Token** is used as a **bearer** token to *authorize* the user to call the protected web API.
 1. The protected web API responds with the claims in the **Access Token**.